 We first evaluate the ability of MOM6-COBALT to reproduce the observed spatial distribution of environmental variables in the coastal domain, namely the SST, SSS and sea surface nutrients (nitrate, phosphate and silicate).
-The observational SST and SSS fields are from the daily NOAA OI SST V2 (Reynolds et al., 2007) and the daily Hadley center EN4 SSS (Good et

-- 130 al., 2013), respectively.
+The observational SST and SSS fields are from the daily NOAA OI SST V2 (Reynolds et al., 2007) and the daily Hadley center EN4 SSS (Good et al., 2013), respectively.
 The observed nutrient fields in the sea surface are extracted from the World Ocean Atlas version 2018 (Garcia et al., 2019).
-We also compare the simulated coastal pCO2 directly to un-interpolated observations extracted from the Surface Ocean CO2 Atlas database (SOCAT), using monthly observations from SOCAT version 6 gridded at the spatial resolution of 0.25 degree (SOCATv6, Bakker et al., 2016).
-For the evaluation period used in this study (1998 2015), this database contains 9.8 million pCO2 observations within the coastal domain.
-All data from SOCATv6 are converted from - 135 fugacity of CO2 in water to pCO2 using the formulation of Takahashi et al. (2012).
-We finally compare the pCO2 simulated by the MOM6-COBALT model to the 0.25° continuous monthly pCO2 fields generated from the SOCAT observations by the two-step neuronal network (SOM-FFN) in coastal regions (Laruelle et al., 2017).
-The SOM-FFN data product of Laruelle et al. (2017) is thus not "raw" and implies a significant amount of statistical modelling.
+We also compare the simulated coastal pCO_2 directly to uninterpolated observations extracted from the Surface Ocean CO2 Atlas database (SOCAT) using monthly observations from SOCAT version 6 gridded at the spatial resolution of 0.25° (SOCATv6, Bakker et al., 2016).
+For the evaluation period used in this study (1998-2015), this database contains 9.8 million pCO_2 observations within the coastal domain.
+All data from SOCATv6 are converted from fugacity of CO_2 in water to pCO_2 using the formulation of Takahashi et al. (2012).
+We finally compare the pCO_2 simulated by the MOM6-COBALT model to the 0.25° continuous monthly pCO2 fields generated from the SOCAT observations by the two-step neuronal network (Self-Organizing Map Feed-Forward neural Network, SOM-FFN) in coastal regions (Laruelle et al., 2017).
+The SOM-FFN data product of Laruelle et al. (2017) is thus not "raw" and implies a significant amount of statistical modeling.
 It is also derived from an earlier version of SOCAT (SOCATv4, Laruelle et al., 2017) than the one used in this study.
-In what follows, the pCO2 products generated by - 140 the model, the statistical interpolation of observations, and the un-interpolated observations will be referred to as MOM6-COBALT, coastal-SOM-FFN and SOCATv6, respectively.
-All observational and simulated fields are converted from their original spatio-temporal resolution to monthly 0.25° gridded climatologies for the 1998 2015 period to match the one used by the coastal-SOM-FFN.
-Cells that are covered by more than 95 % of sea-ice are removed from the comparison since we assume no transfer of our master variable (pCO2) through sea ice.
-In our analysis, we apply the broad definition of the coastal - 145 zone by Laruelle et al. (2017), using a global mask that excludes estuaries and inland water bodies while its outer limit is set 300 km away from the shoreline.
-This definition leads to a total surface area of 77 million km2 which is split into 45 coastal regions using the MARgins and CATchment Segmentation (MARCATS, Laruelle et al., 2013).
-These 45 regions are grouped into 7 broad classes with similar hydrological and climatic settings (Liu et al., 2010): (1) Eastern and (2) Western Boundary Currents (EBC and WBC respectively), (3) tropical margins, (4) subpolar and (5) polar margins, (6) marginal seas and (7) - 150 Indian margins.
+In what follows, the pCO_2 products generated by the model, the statistical interpolation of observations, and the un-interpolated observations will be referred to as MOM6-COBALT, coastal SOM-FFN and SOCATv6, respectively.
+All observational and simulated fields are converted from their original spatiotemporal resolution to monthly 0.25° gridded climatologies for the 1998-2015 period to match the one used by the coastal SOM-FFN.
+Cells that are covered by more than 95 % sea ice are removed from the comparison since we assume no transfer of our master variable (pCO_2) through sea ice.
+In our analysis, we apply the broad definition of the coastal zone by Laruelle et al. (2017), using a global mask that excludes estuaries and inland water bodies, while its outer limit is set 300 km away from the shoreline.
+This definition leads to a total surface area of 77 million km2, which is split into 45 coastal regions using the MARgins and CATchment Segmentation (MAR-CATS, Laruelle et al., 2013).
+These 45 regions are grouped into seven broad classes with similar hydrological and climatic settings (Liu et al., 2010): (1) an Eastern Boundary Current and (2) Western Boundary Current (EBC and WBC, respectively), (3) tropical margins, (4) subpolar and (5) polar margins, (6) marginal seas, and (7) Indian margins.